AndyHML/MyoMexEMG/README.md

 # MyoMexEMG
-Scripts for quick EMG data collection with MyoMex
+Scripts for quick EMG data collection with MyoMex made by mark-toma